-Nine-month, regular faculty members and adjunct faculty members may teach during all four summer sessions of an academic summer for a combined total of 13 load hours.
-An exception at the discretion of a college dean may allow for faculty members to teach an additional 3 load hours for a maximum combined total of 16 load hours for an academic summer.
-For the sake of academic integrity, it is recommended (not required) that a faculty member teach only one class during each of the four summer sessions.
+Nine-month, regular faculty members and adjunct faculty members may teach during all residential summer sessions for a combined total of 15 load hours.
+An exception at the discretion of a college dean may allow for faculty members to teach an additional 5 load hours for a maximum combined total of 20 load hours for an academic summer.
+For the sake of academic integrity, it is recommended (not required) that a faculty member teach only one class during each of the summer sessions.